Call of Duty: Modern Warfare series

+Original trilogy

 Call of Duty 4: Modern Warfare

 Call of Duty 4: Modern Warfare is the fourth installment of the main series and was the first game in the Modern Warfare timeline.
 Developed by Infinity Ward, it is the first game in the series not to be set during World War II.
 The game was released for Windows, Nintendo DS, PlayStation 3, and Xbox 360 on November 7, 2007.
 Download and retail versions for Mac OS X were released by Aspyr in September 2008.
 As of May 2009, Call of Duty 4: Modern Warfare has sold over 13 million copies.

 Call of Duty: Modern Warfare Remastered

 Call of Duty: Modern Warfare Remastered is a remastered version of Call of Duty 4: Modern Warfare that was released alongside the Legacy Edition, Legacy Pro Edition and Digital Deluxe Edition of Call of Duty: Infinite Warfare on November 4, 2016, for PlayStation 4, Xbox One, and PC.
 It was later released standalone on June 27, 2017, for PS4, and July 27, 2017, for Xbox One and PC.
 The game was developed by Raven Software and executive produced by Infinity Ward.